 Erotogenic with genitals and other characteristics of both genders equally developed, especially in an exaggerated or augmented fashion.
 Alternatively, any being who has so modified emself.

-- Homo economicus - Text by M. Alan Kazlev
+- Homo Economicus - Text by Extherian, updated 2020

 NoCoZo cyborg clade specialised towards business.